 How kids can make money online

 The internet is offering today's youngsters an endless world of money-making opportunities.
-Even if they aren't old enough to get a traditional job, they are many ways that kids can make money online, for example:
+Even if they aren't old enough to get a traditional job, there are many ways that kids can make money online, for example:

-- Blogging
+20. Blogging

-- YouTube channel
+21. YouTube channel

 Youngsters who want to start a YouTube channel must be at least 13 years old, but they won't be able to monetise it until they are 18.
 However, their parents can set up a YouTube channel on their behalf so they can start sooner.